martinzwm/robust-shortest-path/README.md

 Solve shortest path problems with uncertainty using Benders decomposition method

 ## 1. Problem Description
 There are many sophisticated algorithms (e.x.
 Dijkstra, Bellman Ford Algorithm) to find shortest path in a weighted directed graph.
-Unfortunately, it is not a trivial task to exactly estimate the weights of the arcs; they are usually dependent on other factors which are difficult to predict.
+Unfortunately, it is not a trivial task to exactly estimate the weights of the arcs; they are usually dependent on other factors (e.x. weather condition, traffic accidents) which are difficult to predict.
 Nevertheless, it is possible to specify a lower and upper bound for the cost of each arc.

 The precise objective is to find a path *p* from source *s* to destination *t* on a weighted directed graph for which the difference between the length of the path *p* and the length of the shortest path from *s* to *t* in the graph is the smallest, subject to when the lengths of all arcs on the path *p* are at their upper bounds and the lengths of all other arcs are at their lower bounds.